run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/continuity-policy.md

 Before getting started
 --------------------------

-It assumes the existence of a defined service in a Portfolio and Catalog Management process.
+- [x] It assumes the existence of a defined service in a Portfolio and Catalog Management process.

-It's necessary to firstly have registered the Continuity Registration.
+- [x] It's necessary to have registered the Continuity Registration.

-It's necessary to have registered the threat and threat category, both linked to each other.
+- [x] It's necessary to have registered the threat and threat category, both linked to each other.
 It's also necessary to register the risk and risk category.

-It's equally essential to have registered the automatic actions of incident, request and procedure about the Event Management.
+- [x] It's equally essential to have registered the automatic actions of incident, request and procedure about the Event Management.

 Procedure